 When choosing an adhesive, first narrow down the best technologies to suit your design, bonding and durability requirements.
 Then consider the manufacturing process most suitable to your assembly.

-UV is often associated with high-speed automated production lines; however, glass and crystal artists use UV cure adhesives.
+UV is often associated with high-speed automated production lines.
+However, glass and crystal artists use UV cure adhesives.
 The attraction of UV for the artist is the on-demand curing.
 No cure occurs until the artist has the pieces positioned exactly where they desire.
 Then they hit the light and cure is on demand.
 Often UV-curable adhesives are crystal-clear, so they offer the appearance of an “invisible” glue-line, so as not to detract from the finish of the bonded artwork.

 UV curable adhesives are competitive with other types of adhesives.
 The equipment costs are commensurate with the project scale.
 Sunshine is still free and a good sunny day will cure adhesive.
 Small handheld units cost less than a steak dinner.
 Conversely, industrial lamps cost thousands of dollars.
 The popularity of these industrial systems is proof that the time and energy savings over other cure methods, such as heat-cure ovens, is that they are worth the investment.

-Because a variety of types of adhesives are cured with UV, it is important to follow the worker health and safety recommendations of the manufacturer.
+It is important to follow the worker health and safety recommendations of the manufacturer.

 Conventional UV-curable adhesives (UV Cure acrylates) are solvent-free, 100% solid materials are easy to incorporate into almost any workplace.
 Other types of UV-curable adhesives such as UV Cure Cyanoacrylates (Superglue) or UV Cure Epoxy may have special storage and handling requirements.